Anorexia and Bulimia Eating Disorder Treatment Home

 How are treatment decisions made?

-How frequently will I hear an update?
+As a loved one or family member, how frequently will I hear an update?

 Who should I contact with questions?

-Psychological or overall progress: patients individual therapist
+• Psychological or overall progress: Patient’s individual therapist

 Will adolescents be accepted for treatment?